Autism in Women Signs, Causes, and Diagnosis

 2. Rather than behaving aggressively, they are more likely to be depressed or antisocial.

-3. Girls are “shy” in most cultures while boys are less shy.
+3. Girls are “shy” in most cultures, while boys are less shy.

-Signs of Autism in women
+Signs of Autism in Women

 The signs of autism in women are not much different from those in men.
 However, researchers believe that females are more likely to hide their symptoms.
 It is mainly common among women with “high-functioning autism”.